First Nucleon Gluon PDF from Large Momentum Effective Theory: Formulation for LaMET and Hybrid Renormalization

 According to LaMET, the gluon PDF can be extracted by calculating a spatially correlated matrix element:

 where $i$ and $j$ run over the transverse indices $\{x,y\}$, only.
 Hereafter, we adopt the convention of omitting color indices for notational simplicity.

 Although the local case does not strictly admit a multiplicative renormalization, we do not incorporate information from the local region, as the result is normalized and therefore insensitive to local contributions.
-The bare non-local quasi-LF correlation can be multiplicatively renormalized as~\cite{Zhang:2018diq}
+The bare non-local quasi-light-front (LF) correlation can be multiplicatively renormalized as~\cite{Zhang:2018diq}

 where $h^{\text{R}}(z,P_z)$ is the renormalized quasi-LF correlation that contains both $z$-independent logarithmic UV divergences, captured by $Z_L$, and $z$-dependent linear divergences from Wilson-line self-energy, denoted by $\bar{\delta} m$.
 To remove these divergences, we adopt the hybrid renormalization scheme~\cite{Ji:2020brr}, treating short and long distances separately: at short distances, we apply the ratio scheme~\cite{Radyushkin:2018cvn} using rest-frame matrix elements.
 While at long distances, we use mass renormalization by fitting the zero-momentum matrix $h^{\text{B}}(z,0)$ to capture linear divergence effects.
 The resulting renormalized quasi-LF correlation is expressed as: